PixelQuinn/invent-with-python/README.md

 Simple text game in terminal to illustrate while statements, multiline strings, and creating functions with the def keyword.
 # Hangman
+Playable hangman game in the python terminal; using ascii art to form the display for the game.